ausathe/whatsapp-statistics/README.md

 # whatsapp-statistics
-A program to fetch some, and represent basic statistics from an exported whatsapp chat.
+A python program to fetch some, and represent basic statistics from an exported whatsapp chat.

 ## Execution
 Export a whatsapp chat (without media) -> run the script with the export.txt file.
 Change file in main function.